CompNet/Pang/README.md

 3. Execute `pip install -r requirements.txt` to install the required packages (see also the *Dependencies* Section).

 The source code of SPMF in order to use TKG is available [here](https://www.philippe-fournier-viger.com/spmf/index.php?link=download.php)

+The VF2 and ISMAGS algortihms are implemented into the Networkx library(https://networkx.org/)

 ## Use
 In order to use Pang: